upbound/docs/content/quickstart/multicloud-deploy.md

 ---
 title: Deploy your first multicloud control plane
-weight: 1
+weight: 4
 description: A guide for deploying a multicloud Cluster-as-a-Service platform on Upbound
 ---

 This quickstart guides you through how to create your first managed control plane in Upbound with configuration-caas.
-Connect Upbound to AWS, GCP, and Azure to provision and manage fully configured Kubernetes Service clusters, composed using cloud service primitives from the Upbound Official Providers.
+Connect Upbound to AWS, GCP, and Azure to provision and manage fully configured Kubernetes Service clusters.
+They're composed using cloud service primitives from the Upbound Official Providers.

 ## Prerequisites

-To deploy Upbound's configuration-caas, you will need:
+To deploy Upbound's configuration-caas, you need:

 * An Upbound account.
 * A GitHub account with permission to install GitHub Apps.